skypjack/entt/docs/entity.md

 The type of a context variable must be such that it's default constructible and can be moved.
 The `set` member function either creates a new instance of the context variable or overwrites an already existing one if any.
-The `ctx` member function returns a pointer to the context variable if it exists, otherwise it returns a null pointer.
+The `try_ctx` member function returns a pointer to the context variable if it exists, otherwise it returns a null pointer.
 This fits well with the `if` statement with initializer.

 # Views and Groups